jhpyle/docassemble/_docs/fields.md

 {% include side-by-side.html demo="choices" %}

+You can specify a default value using `default`:

+{% include side-by-side.html demo="choices-with-default" %}

 ## <a name="image button"></a>Adding images to buttons and list items

 To add a decorative icon to a choice, use a key/value pair and add